jgiannuzzi/docker-letsencrypt-manuale/README.md

 `manuale` expects the account file to be in your working directory by default, so you'll probably want to make a specific directory to do all your certificate stuff in.
 Likewise, created certificates get saved in the current path by default.

 Next up, verify the domains you want a certificate for with `docker run --rm -ti -v $PWD:/data jgiannuzzi/letsencrypt-manuale authorize [domain]`.
 This will show you the DNS records you need to create and wait for you to do it.
 For example, you might do it for `example.com` and `www.example.com`.
+You will need to authorize each hostname you want a certificate for.

 Once that's done, you can finally get down to business.
-Run `docker run --rm -ti -v $PWD:/data jgiannuzzi/letsencrypt-manuale issue example.com www.example.com` to get your certificate.
+Run `docker run --rm -ti -v $PWD:/data jgiannuzzi/letsencrypt-manuale issue example.com www.example.com` to get your certificate for `example.com` with `www.example.com` as a Subject Alternative Name.
 It'll save the key, certificate and certificate with intermediate to the working directory.
+Additional hostnames will become Subject Alternative Names in the certificate (if you authorized them as well).

 There's plenty of documentation inside each command.
 Run `docker run --rm -ti -v $PWD:/data jgiannuzzi/letsencrypt-manuale -h` for a list of commands and `docker run --rm -ti -v $PWD:/data jgiannuzzi/letsencrypt-manuale [command] -h` for details.